 Disrespectful or Discriminatory Behavior

 Rude and disrespectful clients and customers are an unfortunate part of working in customer service.
-Using helpdesk software, especially as part of a professional services automation (PSA) system, can streamline communication and make it easier to interact with disgruntled customers.
+Using helpdesk software, especially as part of a professional services automation (PSA) system, can streamline communication and make it easier to interact with disgruntled customers and avoiding the need to have phone calls..
 It may even provide a necessary buffer, structuring messages and feedback and minimizing complaints and keeping the focus on solutions.
 When structured communication systems and buffers aren’t enough, there are other strategies for handling rude clients.

 - Keep Your Cool: It’s important to remain professional.
 This can allow you to better collect your thoughts and attempt to understand where the client is coming from.
 There is more to lose by getting angry than just the customer.
 Keeping your cool can be good for everyone in the organization.

 - Reassure the Client: Remind them why they chose to partner with you in the first place.
 They wouldn’t have chosen your company if they didn’t think you would succeed.
 Take the time to consider your decision making — is it effective?
-Does the client understand your intentions?
+Do the problem clients understand your intentions?

 - End the Conversation: When the client gets out of hand, it’s encouraged to completely end the conversation.
 Simply requesting to finish the conversation at a different time might be a better alternative.